magento/knowledge-base/src/troubleshooting/general/live-search-catalog-data-sync.md

 ### Wait for changes to be applied

-Once you configure and connect, it can take over 8 hours for the index in ES to be created and search results to be returned (same timeframe is also true for delta updates as of now, but will be improved in future).
+Once you configure and connect, it can take over 8 hours for the index in ES (Elasticsearch) to be created and search results to be returned (same timeframe is also true for delta updates as of now, but will be improved in future).

 ### Sync product data for a specific SKU